an-do/MeFAST/HIVmodel/README.md

 To reproduce our simulations and calculations, please visit any particular method of your interest (DeFAST, SobolMethod or DGSM) in this directory then excute the function [method]_[model]_main (E.g. DeFAST_HIV_main)

-## Objective goal

-The bifurcation analysis showed that the system admits two equilibrium solutions: an uninfected stead state with no virus present and endemically infected steady state.
-Combination of parameters $N_V, \mu_T, \mu_V, k_1$ and $k_2$ on the intervals defined above can determine the existence and stabilities of the model.
-Our primary goal is to find which parameters are important to the free viruses so we can focus in finding better estimates.
-We implemented 3 methods:
-1. DeFAST
-2. Sobol's method
-3. Derivative global sensitivity measure.

 ## Results
-We conduct DeFAST using the viral load after 2000 days as sensitivity metrics.
-We rank the important parameters using total order sensitivity index.
-Our analysis was done with NR up to 400.
-We fixed the maximum frequencies ωmax = 8.
+We conduct the DeFAST analysis using the viral load after 2000 days as a metric and display the ranking of important parameters below:

 ![eFAST_HIV_STi_day2000](https://user-images.githubusercontent.com/20584697/122861113-bca82280-d2d3-11eb-8ede-625b9d4d9624.png)

-According to panel B, parameter μV (the death rate of free virus), NV (the number of free viruses produced by infected T cells), and k2 (the rate latently infected cells convert to actively infected) contribute most to the model output's variation.
-Panel C displays the number of statistically significant parameters indicated by four statistical tests as functions of NR.
-The ANOVA-Tukey test detects that there are three important parameters, namely μV ,NV ,k2, which is agreeable to our visual inspection.
-Meanwhile, the student t-test, Wilcoxon and Permutation test’s conclusions fluctuate between 3-4 important parameters.
+Parameter μV (the death rate of free virus), NV (the number of free viruses produced by infected T cells), and k2 (the rate latently infected cells convert to actively infected) contribute most to the model output's variation.
+In panel C, it can be seen that the sensitivity indices converges.
+Applying the ANOVA-Tukey test for statistically significant parameter, it can be shown that there are three important parameters, namely μV ,NV ,k2while, the student t-test, Wilcoxon and Permutation test’s conclusions fluctuate between 3-4 important parameters.

-We combine the ranking of DeFAST, Sobol's method, and DGSM to effectively choose the most important parameters.
-The four parameters that are consistently ranked highly across three methods are: 1) the death  rate of free virus (μV ), 2) the number of free viruses produced by infected T cells (NV ), 3) the rate latently infected cells convert to actively infected (k2), and 4) the rate at which T cells becoming infected by free viruses (k1).
+We combine the ranking of DeFAST, Sobol's method, and DGSM and conclude the following parameters to be important: 1) the death  rate of free virus (μV ), 2) the number of free viruses produced by infected T cells (NV ), 3) the rate latently infected cells convert to actively infected (k2), and 4) the rate at which T cells becoming infected by free viruses (k1).

 ![HIV_analysis](https://user-images.githubusercontent.com/20584697/122860895-60dd9980-d2d3-11eb-9e28-a73beaa29ced.png)